Browse Wellness

 Though it may seem daunting at first, with our beginner’s guide to yoga, you’ll be an expert in no time.

-There are many different types of yoga, each with their own health benefits.
+There are many different types of yoga, each with its own health benefits.
 To get started, all you need is some comfortable clothing and a mat.

 Be sure to avoid common mistakes such as forcing yourself into uncomfortable positions or comparing yourself to others.
 Instead, focus on your breath and finding your flow.